-- Wally's sixteenth birthday party is interrupted when the villains start trying to freeze the entire country and the blizzards knocking out all transportation services result in him having to run a transplant heart from one coast to the other in time for a little girl's surgery.
+- Wally's sixteenth birthday party is interrupted when four giant flying ice fortresses start trying to freeze the entire country.
+He initially regards this as a good birthday, since it will give him a chance for a team-up with the Justice League, but grows disappointed when the blizzards knock out all transportation services, resulting in him having to run a transplant heart from one coast to the other in time for a little girl's surgery.
 He barely manages it after being tricked by the girl's Evil Uncle, and collapses in exhaustion right afterward.

 - Dick's fourteenth and nineteenth birthdays are detailed in the show's tie-in comic.
 The first appears to be fine: his crush kisses him on the cheek because his best friend was kind enough to inform her, and he has a huge party at his house.
 His nineteenth, however, quickly devolves from a couple routine missions to recruit a new member and prevent a possible assassination to all of that, plus several high-profile Leaguers and Superboy going missing, the city of Metropolis being cut off from the rest of the world, and what appears to be an alien invasion.